-Visited by the Tour de France in 2016, hosting the first big climbs of the year's Tour, the beautiful and untrammelled mountains of the Cantal offer ascents of high mountain passes to 1700m and fabulous sweeping descents on quiet roads.
-100km on these roads will test the very strongest riders with up to 3000m of climbing.
+Visited by the Tour de France in 2016 and 2017, the beautiful and untrammelled mountains of the Cantal offer ascents of high mountain passes to 1700m and fabulous sweeping descents on quiet roads.
+Situated in the Auvergne region of the Massif Central, the hilly region that covers much of the south of France, 100km on these roads will test the very strongest riders with up to 3000m of climbing.

 In this case we would be staying in local accommodation carefully selected for comfort, character, location and charm.